harding/old-docs-history-bitcoin.org/en/developer-guide.md

 added to the block chain.

-The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.
+The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random nature of cryptographic hashes.
 A good cryptographic hash algorithm converts arbitrary data into a seemingly-random number.
 If the data is modified in any way and the hash re-run, a new seemingly-random number is produced, so there is